-As one of the emerging market economies in the world and one of the largest in Southeast Asia, with a population of almost 280 million, a growing middle class and abundant natural resources, Indonesia is an attractive investment destination for foreign investors.
-Nevertheless, the Indonesian government is aware of the challenges foreign investors may have in investing in Indonesia.
-As part of its efforts to improve the investment climate in Indonesia, on 5 October 2020, the Indonesian government enacted sweeping new legislation in 2020 to encourage foreign investment.
-Known as the Omnibus Law on Job Creation ("Job Creation Law"), it has been hailed as the most significant legal reform in Indonesia since the adoption of the Civil Code in 1847.
+Indonesia, one of the largest emerging market economies in Southeast Asia, has a population of almost 280 million, a growing middle class, and abundant natural resources, making it an attractive destination for foreign investors.
+However, the Indonesian government recognizes the challenges foreign investors face.
+To improve the investment climate, the government enacted the Omnibus Law on Job Creation on 5 October 2020 ("Job Creation Law").
+This law is considered the most significant legal reform in Indonesia since the Civil Code was adopted in 1847.